PubStation/PubStation-tvOS-SDK/README.md

 PubStation tvOS SDK
 ===================

 Thank you for downloading the PubStation tvOS SDK!
-With us, you will be able to monetize your cool new Apple TV app with only a few lines of code.
+With us, you will be able to **monetize your cool new Apple TV app with only a few lines of code**.

 If you didn't sign up for a PubStation account yet, visit our website at http://pubstation.tv.